openmobilityfoundation/mobility-data-specification/README.md

 Cities and regulators can choose best how to implement *Agency* and *Provider* either separately, concurrently, or by endpoint.

+## Learn More / Get Involved / Contributing

+* To stay up to date on MDS releases and planning calls, please subscribe to the [MDS-Announce](https://groups.google.com/forum/#!forum/mds-announce) mailing list.
+* You can view info about past releases and planning calls in the [wiki](https://github.com/CityOfLosAngeles/mobility-data-specification/wiki).
+* To understand the contributing guidelines review the [CONTRIBUTING page.](CONTRIBUTING.md)
+* To learn more about MDS and other related projects, including LADOT's Technology Action Plan, visit [ladot.io.](https://ladot.io/)

+For questions about MDS please contact [ladot.innovation@lacity.org](mailto:ladot.innovation@lacity.org).

 ## Versions

 The specification will be versioned using Git tags and [semantic versioning](https://semver.org/).
 See prior [releases](https://github.com/CityOfLosAngeles/mobility-data-specification/releases) and the [Release Guidelines](ReleaseGuidelines.md) for more information.